 "The likable one learns to ask for a second opinion to avoid getting stuck in the next best things of life."
 [Maxim]

-You see the slopy illustration conforms in main outline to the traditional yin yang emblem, but for its squareness and the dividing or meeting zone between yin and yang.
-The traditional emblem has it curved, like a mirrored S.
+The slopy illustration conforms in main outline to the traditional yin yang emblem, but for its squareness and the dividing or meeting zone between yin and yang: the traditional emblem has it curved, like a mirrored S.

-Now we have come round to a sort of "slope figure" again.
-Thus we have presented very basic outlooks in the gentle all-round lore that we are (all) for: The world darkness (yin), the heavenly brightness (yang), and a way of balance or reconciliations and much else: (Tao).
+The "square of the world" shows world darkness (yin), the heavenly brightness (yang), and a way of balance or reconciliations and much else: (Tao).
 The added words are deep Chinese terms that can be up to perfect matches at times, depending on the settings.

 For the sake of meditation or hibernation some dig into snowy slopes.
 Ice bears on Svalbard do.
 Many yogis enter caves in mountan sides too - snowy or not.
 The bird's-eye'view of the formidable Viking backup philosophy of Taoism is now almost completed.